wp-plugins/responsive-lightbox/readme.txt

 2. screenshot-2.jpg

 == Changelog ==

+= 1.4.0 =
+* New: Added Image Lightbox script
+* New: Option to load scripts in header or footer
+* Tweak: Changed Swipebox script to custom built - thanks to Arno Welzel

 = 1.3.6 =
 * New: Added rl_lightbox_args filter hook for embeddding different scripts based on any custom conditions (page, post, category, user id, etc.)